 Step Aspects to consider Kick-Off Meeting Introduction Present an overview of agenda.
-Select projects to be reviewed in Consultants can be invited dependent.
-Project Review Where available, use (Remote) M project reviews Involve relevant persons as defined Focus Group Discussions with external stakeholders (e.g., target group(s) and PAP representatives) Frequently facilitated by the PEA responsibility has to be determine participation and access to the t Prior to the meeting, determine these meetings.
-Separate meeting sometimes yield more honest fee Be aware of cultural and gender sensitize staff as to respecting t Conduct "empathy-oriented" interview Protocol the results of the meeting participants.
-Anonymity of the prisee &gt; Section 2.3.1 Privacy Check Virtual site visits Access to sites by PEA/recipient Safety and security of the site(s) Potential deployment of tools and (e.g., drones, cameras, 306° cameras) Permit requirements Document Review If possible, ask to have the document Where necessary, ask the PEA/reconstruction of questions Cross-check against requirement provided Highlight any information gap Closing Meeting Date and time should be confirm To be participated by the key protechnical expert, E&amp;S expert, etc. Ensure the meeting dial-in detail Summarize the review findings in use photos to illustrate findings If the Closing Meeting presentat to redact confidential information identify target group representat Thank participants for their time ned during the review preparation phase
+Discuss and agree on any last-minute changes Select projects to be reviewed in detail Consultants can be invited depending on project type, context and level of trust Project Review Where available, use (Remote) Management Information Systems (R/MIS) to conduct joint project reviews Involve relevant persons as defined during the review preparation phase Focus Group Discussions with external stakeholders (e.g., target group(s) and PAP representatives) Frequently facilitated by the PEA/recipient, in some cases by consultants or NGOs - responsibility has to be determined during the preparation phase, ensuring active participation and access to the technical tool types to be used during the review mission Prior to the meeting, determine the appropriateness of having PEA/recipient present during these meetings.
+Separate meetings without the PEA/recipients and/or contractors can sometimes yield more honest feedback Be aware of cultural and gender considerations (also as part of preparation activities) and sensitize staff as to respecting these Conduct "empathy-oriented" interviews (i.e. more than just gathering factual information) Protocol the results of the meetings but do not process or publish any personal information o participants.
+Anonymity of the project-affected persons must always be protected, see > Section 2.3.1 Privacy Check Virtual site visits Access to sites by PEA/recipient and KfW national experts Safety and security of the site(s) Potential deployment of tools and equipment to allow capturing of the site situation (e.g., drones, cameras, 306° cameras) Permit requirements Document Review If possible, ask to have the documents ready prior to the start of the review mission Where necessary, ask the PEA/recipient to be available during the review sessions to allow clarification of questions Cross-check against requirements per the Separate Agreement and challenge information provided Highlight any information gap Closing Meeting Date and time should be confirmed during the kick-off meeting To be participated by the key project parties (e.g., PEA/recipient representatives, PM, technical expert, E&S expert, etc.) Ensure the meeting dial-in details are circulated in advance Summarize the review findings in a Power Point presentation or equivalent.
+Where possible, use photos to illustrate findings If the Closing Meeting presentation is to be distributed, care should be taken to remove or to redact confidential information and any information that could disadvantage or serve to identify target group representatives or the PAP without their explicit consent Thank participants for their time and support during the review mission